Halloween-Themed White Chocolate Eyeball Recipe

 - Stir occasionally.
 Really.
 You don't have to stand over it.

-- Put the pot of uncolored mixture in the refrigerator until it is cold about 1/2 hour.
+- Put the pot of uncolored mixture in the refrigerator until it is cold (about 30 minutes).

 Ounce to Gram Converter